orsosa/richTimeCalib/README.md

 **Q:** Some of the jobs have status error AUGER-TIMEOUT, what can I do?

 **A:**  you can add time to the problematic jobs doing ```swif modify-jobs rich_timeCalib -time add 3h -problems AUGER-TIMEOUT```

+**Q:** How to avoid the jobs that have finished with errors like, SWIF-USER-NON-ZERO?

+**A:**  you can exclude from your input list files with small size.
+Probably these files are corrupted from reconstruction.